 The school library is a principal location for students to inquire, to study and evaluate, and to gain new maturity and understanding.
 The District has the authority to regulate education and has the authority to determine the initial selection of the library collection.
 However, the Board also recognizes students' First Amendment constitutional rights.
-The school and classroom libraries of this District are guided by the principles set forth in the Library Bill of Rights and by the Idaho Children's School and Library Protection Act.
+The school libraries of this District are guided by the principles set forth in the Library Bill of Rights.